Online Sunshine Logo

 Entities That Fail to Correct Audit Findings; Section 11.45(7)(j), F.S. and Section 218.39(8), F.S.

-Recent legislation provides the Committee with the authority to take action against educational and local governmental entities that fail to correct audit findings reported in three successive audits.
+The Committee has the authority to take action against educational and local governmental entities that fail to correct audit findings reported in three successive audits.
 The Auditor General is required to notify the Committee when a state university, Florida College System institution, school district, charter school, county, municipality, or special district has failed to correct these findings.
 The Committee may request a written statement from the entity to explain why corrective action has not occurred and if it is planned to provide the anticipated action and timing.
 If the Committee determines the statement is not sufficient, it may require an official of the entity to appear before the Committee.
 If the Committee is still not satisfied with the entity's effort to correct the audit finding(s), it may proceed with the provisions of s.
 11.40(2), F.S.
 This authorizes the Committee to direct the withholding of selected state funds from certain entities and to proceed with legal action to compel compliance for special districts.
+For additional information, see the Committee's webpage about this initiative.

 Financial Emergencies Act; Section 218.503, F.S.